Drohkaal: Plot

 Soon Bhadra meets Abhay, and under threat of his wife and child being killed by Bhadra's signaling to the couple at their house, Abhay reveals that it was Lodhi who had arranged for two undercover cops to be sent to the gang, and only he knows who Dhanush really is.
 Abhay also learns that Inspector Tiwari, who was supporting Bhadra, has been eliminated.

 The gang attacks Lodhi.
 He almost starts to finish them off, when he sees that one of the people sent to capture him is Shiv, so he goes along with them.
 Lodhi is beaten, but he does not reveal who the inside man is.
 Soon he is killed accidentally by Bhadra's pistol.
-Abhay tells everything to Sumitra, who tells Abhay that as a Police officer, he had taken an oath to protect the nation, and he must go by that.
+Abhay tells everything to Sumitra, who tells Abhay that as a Police officer, he has taken an oath to protect the nation, and he must go by that.
 She also says that she will take care of everyone and everything in his absence.

-Consoled, Abhay is then called for a late night meeting by Bhadra again.
+Consoled, Abhay is then called for a late-night meeting by Bhadra again.
 When he leaves for Lodhi's house first, Surinder tries to attack and rape Lodhi's daughter who was being taken care of by Abhay and his wife.
 At this point, Mala orders Surinder at gunpoint to leave the girl, but Surinder shoots Mala.
-Sumitra sees all this, and in order to save him, seduces Surinder.
-Once in the bedroom, she pushes Surinder off, and kills him with his own gun.
+Sumitra sees all this, and to save her (Lodhi's daughter), seduces Surinder.
+Once in the bedroom, she pushes Surinder off and kills him with his gun.

-Abhay Singh is informed and he returns home, and consoles his family and bids them goodbye.
+Abhay Singh is informed and he returns home, consoles his family, and bids them goodbye.
 He goes to meet Bhadra, where he attacks the criminal and is overpowered and bound to a chair.
-With only Shiv in the room, Commander Bhadra asks Abhay about the inside man, and suddenly points the pistol at Shiv.
-Abhay jumps off, attacks Bhadra, breaks free and stabs him in the neck with the broken wood of the chair.
+With only Shiv in the room, Commander Bhadra asks Abhay about the inside man and suddenly points the pistol at Shiv.
+Abhay jumps off, attacks Bhadra, breaks free, and stabs him in the neck with the broken wood of the chair.
 On hearing the commotion, as the entire gang comes from outside to break into the room, Abhay tells Shiv to shoot him, because then it will appear as though Abhay was killed when he attacked Bhadra, and Shiv being highly trusted, would become the new gang leader.
 A reluctant Shiv does so, just as the gang enters.
 Shiv declares himself to be the terrorist gang leader, and the others accept his leadership.
 Abhay Singh then dies.